kasir-barati/awesome-js-ts/cypress/README.md

     .should('have.class', 'active')
     .and('have.attr', 'href', '/users');
   ```
 - **Idempotency**: when you've passed a callback to `.should` it should be idempotent.
 Remember, Cypress retries a `.should` multiple times in case of failure.
 So if your code has side-effects then your test won't be deterministic and reliable.
+Learn more about it [here](https://github.com/kasir-barati/nestjs-materials/tree/main/.github/docs/designing-restful-api#idempotency).